mdvillagra/radixsort/README.md

 ## Results

 Below we present a benchmark comparing `radixsort` against the method `sort_by` in from `std::slice`.
-Clearly, `sort_by` beats our `radixsort` by a wide margin, where the execution times of `radixsort` is in the order of miliseconds and the `sort_by` is in the order to microseconds.
+Clearly, `sort_by` beats our `radixsort` by a wide margin, where the execution times of `radixsort` is in the order of miliseconds and the `sort_by` method is in the order of microseconds.
 See [here](https://mdvillagra.github.io/radixsort/) for more detailed results.

 ![50_to_500](https://mdvillagra.github.io/radixsort/50_to_500/Radixsort/report/lines.svg)